Monet Designer Scarves

 “When I was about 15 years old I discovered Claude Monet.
 My art teacher opened the windows of wonder for me with his beautiful violet colours and painting style.
 What a wonderful combination and I was hungry to see more of his work.
 I didn’t know then the path my life would take into the world of colour and texture, and that Monet would accompany me along the way.”

-But accompany me he has, and this collection of handcrafted designer scarves is now my signature collection.
+But Monet has accompanied Liz, and this collection of handcrafted designer scarves is now her signature collection.

 “My loom was set up in our cottage after six years in storage.
 I know this because of the dates on the newspapers that I had used to wrap it for protection.
 I had taken delivery of my first yarn order which I excitedly spread on the floor.
 I sat in the middle of the cones of colour and thought ‘what next’.
 Inspiration came in the form of a book about Claude Monet that I had bought a couple of years before.
 I draped swatches of coloured yarn across the beautiful Impressionist paintings.
 The muse had struck and continues to inspire me daily as I dye and weave.”